John-Abbott-College/SN1-Notes/README.md

 # Course Outline

-You can download a copy of the course outline [here](https://john-abbott-college.github.io/SN1-Notes/Files/FALL_2025.COMPUTER_SCIENCE.420-SN1-RE.POGGIEE.pdf).
+You can download a copy of the course outline from Léa.

 # Tools & Materials